2024 Venezuelan presidential election: Results announced by the National Electoral Council (CNE)

 The CNE announced initial results on 29 July.
-As of 21 August, the CNE had not released any tally sheets or voter data to support its results.
+As of January 2026, the CNE has still not released any tally sheets or voter data to support its results.
 On 29 July, CNE head Elvis Amoroso alleged that CNE had been the victim of a cyberattack and accused the opposition of orchestrating it; no evidence was presented.
 On both 31 July and 1 August, the CNE announced that it would release the second bulletin of the results.
 On 2 August, the CNE announced a second bulletin of votes, still in favor of Maduro, but still without tally sheets or other polling station level details.
-Jennie Lincoln, who headed the Carter Center observation of the election, rejected the results again as not being transparent, and stated that Venezuela was able to provide individual table tallies as they had done so in past elections.
+Jennie Lincoln, who headed the Carter Center observation of the election, rejected the results again as not being transparent, and stated that Venezuela was not able to provide individual table tallies as they had done so in past elections.

 Journalists from The Washington Post analyzed the tally sheet scans published online by the opposition, and looked at "hundreds" of physical paper tally sheets stored by the opposition in secret locations.
 The journalists interviewed several of the people whose signatures appear on the physical tally sheets, and stated that the physical tally sheets appear to be authentic.
 They state that the physical tally sheets match the corresponding online scans.
 The journalists analysed 23,720 of the online tally sheets—those whose QR codes they were successfully able to extract from the images, constituting 97% of the online total, claiming that González won 67% of the vote and Maduro 30%.

 Attorney Juan Carlos Delpino, one of the five CNE rectors, went into hiding after the election.
 Delpino stated in an interview with The New York Times that he had seen no evidence of a Maduro victory, expressing personal shame that the CNE he had agreed to serve on had "failed the country".
 Delpino noted irregularities in the election including the absence of published vote tallies from the CNE, and a lack of CNE pre-election meetings that allowed CNE head Amoroso to make "unilateral" decisions.